YaleZheng/git-js-promise/README.md

 ```

 # Document
-all api could be found on [git-js](https://github.com/steveukx/git-js)
+all document could be found on [git-js](https://github.com/steveukx/git-js)